 The data flow diagram above illustrates the process of data collection and validation that is carried out before SMR data are available to analysts in PHS (formerly ISD) databases.
 NHS Boards update their current and historical data every month; therefore, data included within each publication are provisional and subject to change from one publication to another.

 Data are subjected to checks by both the NHS Board where the data were recorded and by PHS once the data are received.
 Examples of validation carried out include: postcode exists; consultant worked in the location or specialty at the time of admission; age and sex at admission are consistent with diagnosis.
 Any data errors (missing or invalid information) or queries (information which appears infeasible) are sent back to the NHS Board for further investigation.
 Derived items added by PHS include age, continuous inpatient stay markers and geographies such as NHS board of residence.

 Communication with Data Supply Partners

 The Secondary Care team in Data Management support data providers in the submission and quality of national data sets.
 The team meet regularly with providers to ensure any issues affecting the data are identified and resolved at an early stage.
 The team also provides an advisory service to data users, in particular to PHS analytical teams who produce official publications such as this one.
-PHS analysts are kept up to date with any issues regarding Scottish Morbidity Records (SMR) via the regular SMR Analyst Forum bulletin.
+PHS analysts are kept up to date with any issues regarding Scottish Morbidity Records (SMRs) via the SMR Information Bulletin.